mkhmik004/TipCalculator/README.md

 # TipCalculator
-input cost of dinning/meal and the percentage of you would like to tip and the program outputs how much the tip is
+input cost of dinning/meal and the percentage you would like to tip and the program outputs how much the tip is